yangyugit/self-care_problems_classification/README.md

-# The experiment results and the corresponding code
+# Code, Datasets, and Results
 The datasets and code of the Manuscript THC-241011

 ## Environment